Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 - Use a concrete class if it does make sense.

+Example:

+- Dogs, cats and pigs are all animals.
+What if we wanted to write code for representing them?

-- For example, dogs and cats share a lot of internals in common - they are both mammals.
-Imagine writing code representing them... you might create a Mammal class that encapsulates what Dog and Cat have in common and have Mammal be inherited by each.
+- **One way**: Create an Animal class that encapsulates what dogs, cats and pigs have in common and have them inherit the properties of the Animal class.

-- Would it make sense to be able to instantiate a Mammal object?
-Or might it be better to create an abstract Mammal class that contains a lot of code shared in common by two concrete child classes, Dog and Cat.
+- Does it make sense to instantiate an Animal object?
+No, not in this case.
+But it makes sense to create an abstract Animal class containing a lot of code shared in common by three concrete child classes, Dog, Cat and Pig.

----

-name: mixing

-# Mixing Abstractions

---

-## Choices

-When dealing with inheritance, polymorphism, interfaces, and abstract classes, we often study them in isolation.
-However, in reality, a single class might take advantage of all of these.

-Imagine, for example, the following scenarios:

-- a single class can use class-based inheritance (whether from an abstract class or a concrete class) as well as implement an interface

-- a single class might implement multiple interfaces

-- a single class might implement an interface that inherits from another interface

-- a single class might inherit from an abstract class that implements multiple interfaces

 ---